turingschool/backend-curriculum-site/module2/lessons/authentication.markdown

 1. Take five minutes to chat with your neighbor about main take-aways and main questions.
 2. Each group shares one take-away and one question.
-3. Locate each take-away and quesiton in the diagram flow.
+3. Locate each take-away and question in the diagram flow.

 ## Lecture